openshift/origin-aggregated-logging/README.md

 ### Fluentd

-Fluentd is responsible for gathering log entries from nodes, enriching them with metadata, and feeding them into Elasticsearch.
+Fluentd is responsible for gathering log entries from nodes, enriching them with metadata, and forwarding them to the default logstore or other destinations defined by administrators.

 ### Kibana

 Kibana presents a web UI for browsing and visualizing logs in Elasticsearch.

-### Logging auth proxy

-In order to authenticate the Kibana user against OpenShift's Oauth2, a proxy is required that runs in front of Kibana.

-### Curator

-Curator allows the admin to remove old indices from Elasticsearch on a per-project basis.

 ### Cluster Logging Operator